UWCNuclear/DetectorEfficiency/README.md

     git clone https://github.com/UWCNuclear/PeakFitting.git

-# Doing the Efficiency Calibration of Real High Purity Germanium Detector Arrays!
-Four data files are included in this repository:

-*GRIFFIN* array at TRIUMF, Vancouver, Canada (16 germanium clover detectors): https://doi.org/10.1016/j.nima.2018.11.115

-*MINIBALL* array at CERN, Geneva, Switzerland (8 germanium triple cluster detectors): https://doi.org/10.1140/epja/i2013-13040-9

-*Soccer Ball* array at iThemba LABS, Cape Town, South Africa (13 germanium clover detectors): https://doi.org/10.1016/j.nima.2005.11.067

-*TIGRESS* array at TRIUMF, Vancouver, Canada (14 germanium clover detectors): https://doi.org/10.1007/s10751-013-0905-7

-# How to Find Nuclear Information
-*Lund/LBNL Nuclear Data Search:* http://nucleardata.nuclear.lu.se/toi/

-*National Nuclear Data Center:* https://www.nndc.bnl.gov/

 # How to Fit Peaks with GRSISort
 *Installation instructions for Ubuntu and GRSISort at* https://github.com/UWCNuclear/UbuntuSetUp

-(Remember Xming has to be run every time your computer is rebooted.)
+(Remember Xming has to be run every time your computer is rebooted :-)

-Frm the PeakFitting directory (cd PeakFitting), open the file with the following command, where ARRAYNAME is the name of the array with which you want to work:
+From the PeakFitting directory (cd PeakFitting), open the file with the following command, where ARRAYNAME is the name of the array with which you want to work:

     grsisort -l Eu152_ARRAYNAME.root